-It all starts with a dream but to make that trip at one of our 185 lodges around the world a reality, you need to focus in on what species you want to target and ask what species are available to catch at the destination you’re interested in visiting.
+It all starts with a dream but to make that trip to one of our 185 lodges around the world a reality, you need to focus on what species you want to target and ask what species are available to catch at the destination you’re interested in visiting.
 You have your options.

 Zeroing in on the details like “Do you want a freshwater or saltwater destination?
 Does the lodge have dry fly fishing options?
-Are you concerned with quality or quantity of your target species?
+Are you concerned with the quality or quantity of your target species?
 Do you want to be in a remote location or do you want access to town, nightlife, culture?”

 Taking the step to chat with our Program Directors will help you get a clear picture of what possibilities await you.

 If you don’t ask the right questions, you could end up in a place where you and your group are not qualified to fish.
 This is the reason to call us here at Yellow Dog, we work closely with our clients to match their fishing skillsets and expectations to a place that will meet those expectations, time, and money spent traveling there.
 We want anglers to return from their fishing adventure excited and looking forward to booking their next trip because of their previous positive experience.
-Building trust and putting the time in to creating the best trip for our anglers makes all of the difference.
+Building trust and putting the time into creating the best trip for our anglers makes all of the difference.
 We are here to represent you, the angler, in matching your expectations with the right destination.